UMD: A Globally Connected University

 1. Please meet with your Department to check in and let them know you have arrived to the university.
 Be sure to bring your immigration documents (i.e. passport, visa, entry stamp (in passport), I-94* and DS-2019) with you to this meeting.
-Ask the administrative contact in your department for your Faculty Identification number (FID) and bring this number with you to J-1 scholar orientation.
+Ask the administrative contact in your department for your Faculty Identification number (FID).

-2. Activate your J-1 program in the Student and Exchange Visitor Information System (SEVIS) by submitting your immigration documents electronically OR checking-in at the ISSS Office.
+2. Activate your J-1 program in the Student and Exchange Visitor Information System (SEVIS) by submitting your immigration documents electronically.
 This is a requirement of the Department of State (DHS).
 View samples of documents

 Immigration Documents required: